shauntdergrigorian/curltoburp/README.md

 ```
 git clone https://github.com/shauntdergrigorian/curltoburp.git
 cd ./curltoburp
+chmod +x ./curltoburp.sh
 ./curltoburp /path/to/file.txt
 ```
+If you receive a "permission denied" error when trying to run curltoburp.sh, you may have skipped the 3rd line above.
+Remember to make the file executable by running ```chmod +x curltoburp.sh``` before using it the first time.

 ### About
 This is a quick and dirty script that can be used to feed a large number of URLs gathered using tools like gau, fuff, etc... into Burp for testing.
 It just reads the text file line by line and proxies it through port 8080.